-This is part of a continuing series on ASAP’s efforts to provide emergency legal aid and secure longer term representation for families separated as part of the Trump administration’s “zero tolerance” policy.
+This is part of a continuing series on ASAP’s efforts to support families separated at the border through the Trump administration’s “zero tolerance” policy.
 Read the previous post in this series here.

 For families separated at the border, reunification was only the first step towards safety and justice.
 These families now face enormous challenges and uncertainty as they continue to pursue asylum in the United States.
 To aid them in this fight, the Asylum Seeker Advocacy Project (ASAP) partnered with the Catholic Legal Immigration Network, Inc. (CLINIC) to help formerly separated families living in rural and under-resourced areas nationwide address their urgent legal needs and find long-term pro bono or “low bono” representation for their asylum cases in their communities, which lacked the legal aid infrastructure of most large cities.